LibrariesHacked/data-treaders/introduction-to-data/README.md

 Why Data?
 ---------

 We make decisions every day.
-Sometimes these are very small ones that don't require much consideration.
-But in professional life they are often key to our roles and the people we are trying to help.
+Sometimes these are very small ones that don't require much consideration, or that come naturally through professional experience.
+But making the right decisions is key to our roles and the people we are trying to help.
 There are many aspects to decision-making that we always try to take into account.
 What's the ethical thing to do?
 Is it legal?
 Is it possible?
 Can we afford it?
-But do we always make decisions based upon clear evidence and data?
+Is it supported by data?

 Think of some example library-based decisions:

 - amount spent on different types of stock;
 - fines for overdue items;
 - hire charges;
-- staff levels in a library;
+- staff levels in a library at different times;
 - van routes and frequencies to move items between branches;
 - stock to have in different libraries;
 - opening hours;